 Upon the registration of courses, students will receive an order from University Alliance via email detailing their tuition and/or book charges for that session.
 Questions about the billing process should be directed to the Student Services Representative at University Alliance at 1-888-622-7344, ext.
 4322 or via email at email@example.com.
 Please note that if a student is not utilizing financial aid, all payment arrangements need to be made directly with University Alliance.

 A student first enrolls in the MS in Human Resource Development program during the Summer II session.
-The student submits a 2013-2014 FAFSA and completes Entrance Counseling and Master Promissory Note for the Direct Loans:
+The student submits a 2014-2015 FAFSA and completes Entrance Counseling and Master Promissory Note for the Federal Direct Unsubsidized Loan: